goochjs/goochjs.github.io/_posts/2017-01-21-virtualbox-networking.md

 1. Launch the server and SSH into it
 1. If you want your servers to have static IP addresses, do the necessary updates
 1. `sudo vi /etc/hostname` and give it a new name
-1. `sudo vi /etc/hosts` and make sure there are entries for both localhost and the new hostname against both of the IP address chosen above (i.e. the one you're using for ssh access) and the one assigned to eth1
+1. `sudo vi /etc/hosts` and make sure there are entries for each of `localhost` and the new hostname against both IP address `127.0.0.1` and the address assigned to *eth1*